-Under this very general description, we find tens of different organizational models and many different technical and legal solutions to achieve the goal of building a shared telecom infrastructure.
-In this Part you will learn more about Community Networks in Europe, what they are, the specific goals and structure of some of them.
+Under this general description, we find different coordination and organisation models, from a legal entity, such as an association, to an informal group, and many different technical, economic and legal solutions respecting certain ethical values.
+In this part of the guide, you will learn more about community networks in Europe, what they are, their goals and some key organisational features.